mikee47/FlashString/object.rst

 Introduction
 ------------

-An ``Object`` is a class template with array-like behaviour and is used to implement the four classes in the library:
+An ``Object`` is a class template with array-like behaviour, though it is not used directly.

+Instead, use one of the four classes in the library:

 -  String
 -  Array